TomWerner/sentiment_analysis/notes/initial_notes.md

 **3.** Train a Linear SVC on the resulting feature set, with L2 regularization, C parameter set to 1.

 **4.** Use this model to make a prediction on the test fold, our average performance was **88%** on an average of **1697** variables. (std = 18)

+Here's a few of the features that were deemed useful: 'a', 'a_better', 'a_bit', 'a_boy', 'a_bunch_of', 'a_car', 'a_complete', 'a_copy', 'a_dvd', 'a_favor', 'a_great_performance', 'a_group_of', 'a_job', 'a_joke', 'a_little', 'a_look', 'a_masterpiece'

+We also used the ExtraTreesClassifier's ability to rank feature to get a rough idea of some of the top words:
+'bad', 'great', 'awful', 'worst', 'the_worst', 'not_even', 'of_the_best', 'and', 'just', 'nothing', 'boring', 'minutes', 'no', 'waste', 'not_this', 'excellent', 'love', 'poor' are all very reasonable choices!